-- Maintaining security, assuring integrity, and protecting consumer confidentiality. - Controlling access to computerized data. - Assuring reliability, validity and accuracy of data through periodic auditing processes. - Following procedures that assure confidentiality of electronic information pursuant to HIPAA, the Michigan Mental Health Code and other applicable laws and regulations.
+- Maintaining security, assuring integrity, and protecting consumer confidentiality. - Controlling access to computerized data. - Assuring reliability, validity and accuracy of data. - Following procedures that assure confidentiality of electronic information pursuant to HIPAA, the Michigan Mental Health Code and other applicable laws and regulations.